 If you have fibromyalgia and are unable to work for at least a year, you may qualify for Social Security Disability Benefits.
-Our experienced disability lawyers can help you file a claim and charge no fee unless they win your case and get you past due benefits.
+Our experienced disability lawyers can help you file a claim in Rhode Island or Massachusetts and charge no fee unless they win your case and get you past due benefits.
 For a free (no obligation) case evaluation, call our toll free number or fill out a contact form on our site.

 Call Us Now For a Free Case Evaluation!

 Fibromyalgia is diagnosed after a series of tests are performed, which look for other diseases, but turn up nothing.
 When no other cause can be found, but the symptoms of fibromyalgia are present, the doctor diagnoses the patient with it.
 This becomes increasingly difficult when dealing with the Social Security Administration, which has strict requirements for documentation of disabilities.
 Some of the symptoms of fibromyalgia include:

 - Pain in the entire body, including, joints, muscles, tendons and soft tissue